-New Earswick Library has now moved to its new home at the Folk Hall, where Joseph Rowntree started the village’s very first library in 1908.
+New Earswick Library is located at the Folk Hall, where Joseph Rowntree started the village’s very first library in 1908.

 This library is closed on bank holidays, but you can use our catalogue website at any time to reserve and renew books, and our e-library to download books and magazines.
 Rowntree Park Reading Cafe is open most bank holidays.

 - Wednesday 20 May 2020 closed all day

 - Wednesday 9 December 2020 closed all day

 - Four bookable public access computers available when Folk Hall is open

 - Free broadband internet access and wi-fi

 - Fiction and non-fiction for children, young people and adults

 - Books and a self-service machine in the cafe